 The CHS 701 Social and Behavioral Dimensions of Health component has a lot of communications underpinnings.
 There are also capstone courses that people can take and apply to communications.

 Communications in public health is mostly understanding who is affected and what’s the problem and then understanding how they interact and view the world and what barriers they have.
 There are many ways to apply the current curriculum to community engagement and health work.

 4. What traits or skills are important for a community health advocate?
-How does the UNR MPH program help improve those skills?
+How does the Nevada online Master of Public Health program help improve those skills?